You may be able to claim Attendance Allowance if have an illness or disability, and need help with personal care or your day-to-day needs.

 What are the disability tests?

-To get Attendance Allowance, you must show that you are so severely disabled physically or mentally (or both) that you need:
+To get Attendance Allowance, you must be so severely disabled physically or mentally (or both) that you need:

 - care from another person several times throughout the day to help you with your ‘bodily functions’.
 This can include getting in and out of bed, getting dressed and undressed, washing and other personal hygiene needs, going to the toilet, taking medication, eating, cutting up food, drinking and communicating with other people